 While working within the scope of your employment, if you are injured on someone else’ property you may be able to bring a lawsuit against the property owner for injuries, lost wages, unpaid medical bills, pain and suffering, and lost enjoyment of life.
 Falls often occur from slipping or falling on stairs, in parking lots, or in restrooms or other common areas with wet floors.
 So long as the property is not owned by your employer, you can make a third-party claim for your damages.

 These third-party claims usually stem from injuries sustained while on a construction site.
 If you are injured on a construction site while working for a job’s subcontractor, you may be able to make a third-party claim against the general contractor.
 Such injuries typically arise when safety violations or other labor law violations occur, allowing you to pursue a third-party claim for injuries, lost wages, unpaid medical bills, pain and suffering, lost enjoyment of life, and other damages not covered by Florida’s workers’ compensation law.

-If you think you may have reason to pursue a third-party claim, schedule a consultation with the law firm of Lindell & Farson, P.A, today.
+If you think you may have reason to pursue a third-party claim, schedule a consultation with our Jacksonville personal injury lawyers of Lindell & Farson, P.A, today.
 We are ready to assist you and your family in your time of need.